PatchRhythm/Basic-Space-Game/README.md

 Basic instructions on how to run the game:

 This is a simple Java applet.
-Any system that has Java JRE installed can run a program coded in java without any special software.
+Any system that has Java installed can run a program coded in java without any special software.
+You should be able to just click or right click->open with->Oracle Java 8.

 The game right now, destroys enemies but having the player collide with them directly using the arrow controlled player object, which in this case is a ship.
 I'm in the process of adding projectiles.

+At the current screensize, I do not see any lag in movement or animation, which is a very good thing. :-)

 The game runs as a basic program loop, it generates enemies, you quash them with your ship, and they disappear.
 Click on x to close, and feel free to run again.